marmonkin/portfolio/README.md

 <b>Shop label:</b>
 - Automatically assigns price, name and texture

 This one is my favorite feature of this project, as it works so well together with all dice.
+This system was also made with an intent to easily expand the amount of dice that can appear for sale.

   <img src="Screenshots/shoppe.png" width="602">